 - Simple financial means

 It’s important to speak with an attorney as soon as possible so they can start building a case demonstrating why you deserve alimony from your ex.

 Why do I need an attorney?

 Many factors go into determining whether each spouse deserves financial support and, if so, how much.
-You need someone in your corner who can argue for each of your points and is interested in reaching the most equitable conclusion for all parties.
-Your chances of successfully obtaining reasonable alimony from your ex are greatly increased when you have an experienced family law attorney on your side.
+You need someone in your corner who can argue on your behalf and demand meaningful results.
+Your chances of getting reasonable alimony increase greatly when you hire an experienced lawyer.
 The sooner you contact Higdon, Hardy & Zuflacht, L.L.P., the more time we’ll have to review the particulars of your situation and build a case for you.
 Call us as soon as possible at (210) 349-9933.